-- how managers of the business are compensated e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales of financial assets in prior period, the reasons for such sales and expectations about future sales activity.
+- how the performance of the portfolio is evaluated and reported to the Group's management; - the risks that affect the performance of the business model and how those risks are managed; - how managers of the business are compensated e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales of financial assets in prior period, the reasons for such sales and expectations about future sales activity.